Financial Literacy Basics

 In concept: take the total cost of the loan over its life (interest plus all included fees), divide by the loan amount, and annualise the result.
 The output is the APR.

-Borrowers do not need to do this calculation themselves; lenders are required to disclose APR in writing.
+Borrowers don't need to do this calculation themselves; lenders are required to disclose APR in writing.
 But understanding what goes into it helps explain why the number can differ noticeably from the headline interest rate.

 A practical example: a $200,000 mortgage with a 30-year term and a 6% interest rate.
 With $4,000 in origination fees and points, the APR comes out to roughly 6.18%.
 Same interest rate, but the APR captures the additional cost of the fees spread over the loan's life.